 3. Tap, Tour & Try a Pint

-With more than 20 breweries, wineries, cideries, and distilleries, the Cumberland Valley Beer Trail will delight you with its variety of local craft beverages.
-Sign up for our free digital Cumberland Valley Beer Trail passport to begin your journey and check-in at the locations to win prizes.
+With more than 25 breweries, wineries, cideries, and distilleries, the Cumberland Valley Beer Trail will delight you with its variety of local craft beverages.
+Sign up for our free digital Cumberland Valley Beer Trail passport to begin your journey and check-in at participating locations to win prizes.

 4. Find Culinary Delights

-Pennsylvania recently introduced new culinary trails highlighting the role that food and agriculture play in Pennsylvania's history, economy, and culture.
+Pennsylvania's culinary trails highlight the role that food and agriculture play in the state's history, economy, and culture.
 Several Cumberland Valley locations are listed on each trail.
-Whether you're hosting a fancy dinner party, an indoor picnic or serving up a mini charcuterie board, incorporate these culinary delights into your planning.
+Whether you're hosting a fancy dinner party, an indoor picnic, or serving up a mini charcuterie board, incorporate these culinary delights into your planning.

 5. Play a Game

 Challenge your friends to some friendly competition indoors this winter.
 Play arcade games, laser tag, or try the indoor go-karts at the Carlisle Sports Emporium.
 Watch a game, play arcade games, and bowl at The Coliseum Megaplex.
 Dave & Buster's is a crowd favorite featuring a large arcade and is located inside a mall perfect for window shopping.
 Mini-golf indoors and follow up with a few rounds of bowling at Trindle Bowl.
-Browse The Game Table Cafe's extensive board game selection and delicious food guarantee a fun afternoon or evening.
+Try ax throwing at Hops & Hatchets, the Fraxture Factory, Autobahn Indoor Speedway, or Midway Bowling.

 6. Grab a Cup

-Grab a warm cup of coffee, tea, or hot chocolate at a local coffee shop and people or snow-watch from the windows.
+Grab a warm cup of coffee, tea, or hot chocolate at a local coffee shop, and people or snow-watch from the windows.
 On a warmer day, get your coffee to-go and stroll the streets of our walkable downtowns.
 Don't forget to indulge in a delicious pastry to accompany your coffee.
+Click here for more information about the 2024 Coffee & Chocolate Trail which runs from February through Memorial Day.

 7. Uncover Local History